Autodesk Licensing

 License Registration

-then you have to register the Product in your local Autodesk license server.
+then you have to register the Product within your local Autodesk license server.

 Otherwise the license server does not know that this software is an Autodesk product that requires a license.
 (Stupid, I know...)